 - Malicious websites can infect your computers with viruses, spyware and other nasty software.
 They might delete key data or send it to fraudsters.

-- Phishing emails and websites pose as legitimate organisations in order to persuade you to hand over information, like your banking details.
+- Phishing emails and websites pose as legitimate organisations in order to persuade you to hand over sensitive or valuable information, like your banking details.